varghaps/cnn_keras_intro/README.md

-# Keras and convloutional networks intro
+# Keras and convolutional networks intro

 Notebook for a guest seminar I held in Gyorgy Ottucsak's Data science course at BME.